drio/cert-cacher/README.md

 ### Usage

 ```
-#$ go install github.com/drio/cert-catcher@latest
-$ git clone github.com/drio/cert-catcher
+$ git clone github.com/drio/cert-cacher
-$ cd cert-catcher
+$ cd cert-cacher
 $ go build .
 # This will store the certs in memory (use -disk to store in disk)
-$ ./cert-catcher
+$ ./cert-cacher
 ```

 Now you can make requests from any node in the tailnet.
-Remember to update your [ACL](https://tailscale.com/kb/1018/acls)) to give proper permissions to the machines you want to hace access to the cert-catcher.
+Remember to update your [ACL](https://tailscale.com/kb/1018/acls)) to give proper permissions to the machines you want to hace access to the cert-cacher.

 ```
 # Save your certs (the service will look at the file header to determine what you are sending):